sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_3_Answer.md

    pass
 ```

-Illustrate the following with example: i) DOC strings ii) local and global variables iii) pass by value and pass by object reference in python iv) Variable length arguments.
+___

-Illustrate the following with example:
+##### Demonstrate scope of the local and global variables.

-i) DOC strings ii) local and global variables iii) pass by reference and pass by value in python
+* Illustrate the following with example: i) DOC strings ii) local and global variables iii) pass by value and pass by object reference in python iv) Variable length arguments.

-What is the significance of :  i) Local and global variables    ii) DOC Strings
+* Illustrate the following with example: i) DOC strings ii) local and global variables iii) pass by reference and pass by value in python

-Demonstrate scope of the local and global variables.
+* What is the significance of :  i) Local and global variables    ii) DOC Strings

-Explain the scope of global and local variables.
+* Explain the scope of global and local variables.

-Explain the scope of local and global variables.
+* Explain the scope of local and global variables.

-Write a Python program that defines both local and global variables and demonstrates their scope and usage.
+* Write a Python program that defines both local and global variables and demonstrates their scope and usage.
 Explain briefly the difference between local and global variables in your program.

 **Answer :**